attocash/docs/whitepaper.md

   transactions, giving defenders time to react.
 Honest users sending normal volumes are unaffected, as the PoW is so minimal that even a mobile phone can handle transactions comfortably.

-- **Bounded Queues and Prioritization:** The Atto protocol uses **bounded queues** to manage transactions efficiently under heavy load.
-Transactions entering To handle heavy load, the Atto protocol uses bounded queues that categorize transactions based on the account balance (plus send amount if it's send block).
+- **Bounded Queues and Prioritization:** To handle heavy load, the Atto protocol uses bounded queues that categorize transactions based on the account balance (plus send amount if it's send block).
 Each balance range has its own bucket, and each bucket has a maximum size of 1000 transactions.
 When a bucket is full, lower-priority transactions within that group are discarded.
 Priority within a bucket is determined by the difference between the